patricksoboyle/patricksoboyle.github.io/index.md

 Sudoku Backtracking: Sudoku puzzle solver.
 Application of the backtracking algorithm

-Animal Guessing Game: User answers yes/no questions, program guesses what animal the user is thinking of.
-Binary search tree application
+Animal Guessing Game: Program guesses what animal the user is thinking of based on yes/no questions.
+Binary search tree application.
+Storage system.

 TrainProblem: Similar to the pancake sorting problem.
-I made algorithms for ordering the train cars
+I made algorithms for sorting train cars on different tracks.

 Histogram: A simple histogram generator.
-Made a clever algorithm for sorting data points into the different "bins" efficiently
+Made algorithm for sorting data points into the different ranges efficiently.

 [Java Project Files](https://github.com/patricksoboyle/MiscProjects/tree/master/MiscJavaPrgrms)